Eryx muelleri

-Eryx muelleri, known commonly as Müller's sand boa or the Saharan sand boa, is a species of snake in the family Boidae.
+Eryx muelleri, known commonly as Müller's sand boa or the Saharan sand boa, is a species of snake in the subfamily Erycinae of the family Boidae.
 The species is endemic to Africa.
-They are kept fairly regularly in the pet industry due to their docile nature and easy care.
+There are two recognized subspecies.
+It is kept fairly regularly in the pet industry due to its docile nature and easy care.

 Etymology

 The specific name, muelleri, is in honor of Swiss herpetologist Fritz Müller.

 Geographic range

-E. muelleri is found in Benin, Burkina Faso, Cameroon, the Central African Republic, Chad, Gambia, Ghana, Guinea, the Ivory Coast, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan, and Togo.
+Eryx muelleri is found in Benin, Burkina Faso, Cameroon, the Central African Republic, Chad, Gambia, Ghana, Guinea, the Ivory Coast, Mali, Mauritania, Niger, Nigeria, Senegal, Sudan, and Togo.

+Habitat

+The preferred natural habitats of Eryx muelleri are savanna and desert, at elevations from sea level to 500 m.

+Behavior

+Eryx muelleri is terrestrial, nocturnal, and fossorial.

+Diet

+Eryx muelleri preys predominately upon small rodents, but also eats lizards.